List of The Cosby Show characters: Vanessa Huxtable

 Vanessa Huxtable is the fourth child and third daughter of Cliff and Clair.
 In season one, she is eleven years old.
 As Vanessa grows up, she faces typical teenage problems and heartbreaks, such as wearing make-up before her 15th birthday in violation of her parents' rules and spending a lot of time talking on the phone with her friends.
 Unlike her older brother, she is an excellent student and seems to enjoy school; at the beginning of season seven, she went off to college one year early.
 She became engaged in the final season to Dabnis Brickey, a man in his late twenties.
 Dabnis is the head of maintenance at Lincoln University in Pennsylvania, where Vanessa enrolls.
 However, Vanessa realizes that she is not ready to get married, and they break off the engagement.
 They maintain they are "just friends" by the end of the season.

 In the early seasons, Vanessa is usually considered to be nosy, as she usually—sneakily—tries to find out what goes on in the Huxtable house, especially when it involves someone (usually Theo) in trouble with their parents.
 But, in a later episode, the tables are turned, as Theo catches Vanessa's friends smoking cigarettes in her room, although Vanessa herself did not take part, and even tried to dissuade her friends from doing so.

 She often fights with her younger sister, Rudy, over typical childish issues.
-At one point, their fighting caused damage to both their bedrooms and the kitchen ceiling, driving Cliff to declare their rooms off limits because of "World War Five" and exile them to the basement until repairs were finished.
+At one point, their fighting gets so bad causes damage to both their bedrooms and the kitchen ceiling, driving Cliff to declare their rooms off limits because of "World War Five" and exile them to the basement until repairs are finished.
 But, on one occasion, Vanessa gets into a physical tussle with Denise over a sweater that Vanessa stole from Denise's closet after Denise did not allow her to borrow it.

+Vanessa has a rebellious period throughout seasons five and six, where she engages in some shady shenanigans, including creating a suggestive dance for a potential music video, sneaking out with her one boyfriend breaking curfew, engaging in a drinking game with her friends, attempting to sneak to a college party, and most famously, sneaking out to a concert in Baltimore with her friends, where everything that can go wrong, does, much to the ire of Clair.

 One of Vanessa's best friends in high school is a girl named Kara (played by Elizabeth Narvaez), who rambles on about nothing in particular at high speed.
-Whenever Cliff—who once referred to Kara as "Turbo Tongue"—is on the receiving end of her babbling, he usually replys with a bewildered "Thank you."
+Whenever Cliff—who once referred to Kara as "Turbo Tongue"—is on the receiving end of her babbling, he usually replies with a bewildered "Thank you."
 Vanessa appeared sporadically in the final two seasons of the series due to the character being away at college.

 The character is loosely based upon Cosby's daughter, Ensa, who was approximately the same age as Vanessa.

 Vanessa also appears in the A Different World episode "Risky Business" (with Clair and Theo).